percona/pmm-ui-tests/README.md

                                 and checking that data appears from exporters
     @inventory              Inventory functionality, removing nodes, services, etc.
     @not-ovf                Tests with this tag are excluded from execution for OVF image tests
     @nightly                executed on a nightly Job, mostly related to Dashboards.
-All tests to verify Metrics, Custom Filters and Navigation between Dashboards are included here.
+Includes tests to verify Metrics, Custom Filters and Navigation between Dashboards.
     @platform               description pending...
     @pmm-demo               Performs basic Sanity on PMM-Demo, esures all expected Services are still running
     @pmm-upgrade	        upgrade testing Scenarios to verify UI Upgrade for docker based PMM Server